DardenDSC/club-resources/presentations/sql-for-data-science/README.md

 recommend using the DBeaver SQL Client.

 #### Installing DBeaver
-You can install DBeaver by going to http://dbeaver.jkiss.org/download/.
-You should see the options to download for Linux, Mac, or Windows.
+You can install DBeaver Community Edition by going to http://dbeaver.jkiss.org/download/.
+You should see the options to download for Windows, Mac and Linux.
 Follow the command prompts on your screen just like you would install any other software.

 #### Importing the DBeaver Profile